aherbert/gdsc-smlm/docs/model_plugins.rst

    * - Region size
      - The size of the region around the localisation used for fitting.
 The actual region is a square of dimensions 2n+1.

-   * - PSF width
+   * - PSF
-     - The initial estimate for the 2D Gaussian.
+     - The PSF to use for fitting.

    * - Fit solver
      - The solver used for fitting.

        The plugin will show a second dialog allowing the fitting to be configured that is specific to the selected solver.
 Details of configuring each fit solver can be found in the section describing the ``Peak Fit`` plugin (section :numref:`%s <fitting_plugins:Peak Fit>`).

-   * - Fit function
+   * - Origin XY
-     - The function used for fitting.
+     - The XY origin used to initialise fitting.

-   * - Offset fit
+   * - Origin Z
-     - Select this to start fitting at a distance offset from the true localisation centre.
-The fitting repeated 4 times using the ``Start offset`` along each of the diagonals (1,1), (1,-1), (-1,1), (-1,-1).
+     - The Z origin used to initialise fitting (applicable to 3D PSF fitting).

-   * - Start offset
+   * - Zero offset
-     - The distance to offset the initial estimate.
+     - If ``true`` include a fit initialised at the origin.

-   * - Include CoM fit
+   * - Offset points
-     - Perform fitting by starting at the centre-of-mass of the fit region.
+     - The number of fits performed offset from the origin.
+The maximum distance in each dimension can be configured.
+The offset is sampled randomly from within the box created by the range.
+A range of zero will use the origin for the dimension.

    * - Background fitting
      - Select this to fit the background.
-If false then fitting will fix the background parameter using the true background.
+If ``false`` then fitting will fix the background parameter using the true background.

    * - Signal fitting
      - Select this to fit the signal.
-If false then fitting will fix the signal parameter using the true signal.
+If ``false`` then fitting will fix the signal parameter using the true signal.

    * - Show histograms
      - Show histograms of the results (the difference between the fit results and the true answer).

        If selected a second dialog is shown allowing the user to choose which histograms to display.

+   * - Save raw data
+     - Save the raw results data (the difference between the fit results and the true answer) to a directory.
+This is the data that can be plotted in the histograms.

 Data Summary